artidoro/qlora/README.md

 ## Demo
 Access the live demo at the following link (coming soon).

+In the meantime, we also provide a Colab notebook for easy comparison of ChatGPT-3.5 and Guanaco 65B model reponses to Vicuna prompts.
+You can access [the Colab here](https://colab.research.google.com/drive/1kK6xasHiav9nhiRUJjPMZb4fAED4qRHb?usp=sharing) or find it in the `eval/` folder.
+You can set the flag `display_model_names=True` and run on all cells to see the model names.

 Due to resource constraints the demo could be slow.
 We are working to release fast inference kernels to alleviate inference speed issues.

 ## Installation